bodowd/bodowd.github.io/_posts/2024-07-23-umbra-style-molecules.md

 Code: [code]

+Hacker news discussion: [hn]

+- Thanks to dalke, who has given me helpful feedback and new ideas to look into

 ### Umbra-style/German-style strings

 Umbra-style, or German-style strings, [[2]] is a string storage format that was introduced by Umbra [[3]]